izcheung/mySQLWorkBenchUserDoc/docs/task2.md

 ## Combine multiple tables
 After preparing multiple tables for joining, you need to decide how to join them.
 We will cover two of the most common types of SQL joins, **INNER JOIN** and **LEFT JOIN**.
+INNER JOIN retrieves only rows with matching values in both tables, emphasizing their commonalities.
+LEFT JOIN includes all rows from the left table, filling in non-matching right table rows with NULL values.

 ### INNER JOIN
 1. Execute the command below to perform inner join on two tables: